Exploring the sequence length bottleneck in the Transformer for Image Captioning: Method

 in the single head formulation (we only showcase the single head case for the sake of simplicity).
-Additionaly a linear transformation layer $W^{out} \in \mathbb{R}^{D \times D}$ is placed at the end for a total of 4 transformation matrixes.
+Additionally a transformation layer $W^{out} \in \mathbb{R}^{D \times D}$ is placed at the end for a total of 4 linear projections.